NCWIT Aspirations in Computing Collegiate Award

 Applicants must first create or update an aspirations.org account as a college student here, and complete the Community Application.

-The 2023 NCWIT Collegiate Award will be conducted in one rounds.
+The 2024 Aspirations in Computing Collegiate Award will be conducted in two rounds.
+Preliminary and Finalist.

 - freshmen, sophomores, and two-year college students